tthorntone/AdNauseam-Wiki/FAQ.md

 #### How do I install AdNauseam?
 You can find AdNauseam for <a href="https://chrome.google.com/webstore/detail/adnauseam/hgfacieeomogkcchookiodlpppbcolha" target="_new">Chrome</a>,  <a href="https://addons.mozilla.org/en-US/firefox/addon/adnauseam/" target="_new">Firefox</a>, or <a href="https://addons.opera.com/en/extensions/details/adnauseam-2" target="_new">Opera</a>.
 Just click 'install' and get started...

+_Note: you should always disable other adblockers while using AdNauseam_

+#### How do I install a development release of AdNauseam?
+You can find AdNauseam development releases [here](https://github.com/dhowe/AdNauseam/releases/).
+To install, follow the instructions for your browser of choice below:

+(coming soon)
+- Chrome
+- Firefox
+- Opera

-_Note: you should disable other adblockers while using AdNauseam_
+_Note: you should always disable other adblockers while using AdNauseam_

 #### Can I use AdNauseam with my current adblocker?
 It is possible, but since your adblocker will likely block some, or all, of the ads AdNauseam is collecting, this is NOT recommended.
 For the best experience, you should disable other adblockers while using AdNauseam.